kev-finucan/Anime_Recommender_Personality_Quiz/README.md

 2: You choose the sorcerer – duh!
 The king’s personal sorcerer, who was powerful enough to summon you here from another world…Who better to teach you this world’s magic?
 You’ll be a supreme spellcaster in no time!
 ---(If selected: SincerityVsSatire +1 Satire, FantasyVsReality +1 Fantasy)

 3: It’s gotta be the creepy loner in the shadowy corner of the guild house.
 You don’t care what they say he’s done, or why everyone seems to be afraid of him.
-He’s obviously a misunderstood badass with a secretly soft heart, and once you’re done kicking some demon tail, you can be part of his redemption arc! \n
+He’s obviously a misunderstood badass with a secretly soft heart, and once you’re done kicking some demon tail, you can be part of his redemption arc!
 ---(If selected: SurfaceVsDepth +1 Depth, OptimismVsPessimism +1 Pessimism, Sentimentality +1, Romance +1)

 4: You pick the pint-sized pig-person everybody’s laughing at.
 Comic relief mascot?
 Heck yes!
 Plus, you’re pretty sure he packs a secret punch.
 You just need some sufficient danger to unlock his hidden power.
 You begin plotting all the ways you’re going to torture, ahem, train him to unleash it – KuKuKu!